-Studies have showed that the carotene in amla improves vision.
-Daily consumption has also been linked to improvement in overall eye health as amla can reduce cataract problem, intraocular tension (the pressure you feel) as well as prevent reddening, itching and watering of eyes.
+Studies have shown that the carotene in amla improves vision.
+Daily consumption has also been linked to improvement in overall eye health as amla can reduce cataract problem, intraocular tension (the pressure you feel) as well as prevent reddening, itching, and watering of eyes.

 Amla’s antibacterial and astringent properties boost one’s immune system.
 A significant number of health problems including cancer are caused by oxidative damage –when body cells use oxygen, they leave harmful by-products called free radicals behind.
 Considering amla is a potent antioxidant agent, it can prevent and repair the damage.

-Amla is the best anti-ageing fruit.
+Amla is the best anti-aging fruit.
 Drinking amla juice with honey every morning can give you blemish-free, healthy and glowing skin.